To sustain this free service, we receive affiliate commissions via some of our links. This doesn’t affect rankings. Our review process.

 If you’re a heavy data user, MetroPCS is the way to go.
-MetroPCS, an MVNO that uses T-Mobile’s network, currently has the best unlimited text, talk and 4G LTE data plan compared to other services at $60 per month.
+MetroPCS, an MVNO that uses T-Mobile’s network, currently has the best unlimited text, talk and 4G LTE data plan compared to other services.
 They do offer cheaper plans that give you 4G LTE speeds, but the data caps for the price aren’t the most competitive.

 MetroPCS has a couple of standout features — you can stream music from services like Pandora and Spotify without it counting toward your monthly data allotment (great if you have teens on your plan!).
 And their Data Maximizer lets you stream DVD-quality clips and helps your high-speed data last up to three times longer.

 All MetroPCS plans include unlimited talk, unlimited text and Data Maximizer.
-All but their lowest priced plan give you music streaming free from your data usage.
 Prices below include taxes and fees.
 They also offer a $5 discount for each additional line.

 Boost comes in second for the best unlimited plans, just behind MetroPCS.
 Boost is one of the most recognizable names in the no-contract cell phone world.
 They offer some of the best deals on the market that almost rival MetroPCS.
 What are the differences?
 Boost uses the Sprint network vs. T-Mobile for MetroPCS.
 So, with Boost, you get slower download speeds and more limited phone carry over ability.